-The attenuation rates in the DE model [see Eq.
-(2)] were adjusted (2000-km space constant during the day and a 6000-km space constant for night), so that the predicted DE (\sim 5% day and \sim 21% night) was consistent with the observed DE (Fig. 14), given the observed saltwater peak current distribution in the vicinity of Puerto Rico (Fig. 13).
+The attenuation rates in the DE model (see Eq.
+2) were adjusted (2000-km space constant during the day and a 6000-km space constant for night) so that the predicted DE (~5% day and ~21% night) was consistent with the observed DE (Fig. 14), given the observed salt-water peak current distribution in the vicinity of Puerto Rico (Fig. 13).
 Note that these space constants are smaller than those observed for the PacNet test sensor, which reflects that lesser performance of the NLDN sensors.

-The refined DE model was then applied to the Pac-Net/LLDN sensor distribution in the central North Pacific (Fig. 2), with the resulting predicted DE distribution shown in Fig. 15.
+The refined DE model was then applied to the PacNet/LLDN sensor distribution in the central North Pacific (Fig. 2), with the resulting predicted DE distribution shown in Fig. 15.
 In applying the refined DE model to Hawaii, it is assumed that the weather regime in the two locations, in a prevailing trade-wind belt, will produce similar peak current distributions.
-In this regard, it should be noted that during the period for which the Puerto Rico data were analyzed, no tropical cyclones passed through the region studied.
-In section 5a, comparison between observed and predicted DE in the vicinity of Hawaii are presented to test the validity of this assumption.
+In this regard, it should be noted that during the period of the Puerto Rico data analyzed, no tropical cyclones passed through the region studied.
+In section 5a, comparison between observed and predicted DE in the vicinity of Hawaii will be presented to test the validity of this assumption.